-Responsibilities: The Law
+17. Responsibilities: The Law

-Governing Bodies are aware of their obligations under the Human Rights Act 1998, The Equality Act 2010 (including Public Sector Equality Duty).
+The Trust Board and the Local Governing Bodies are aware of their obligations under the Human Rights Act 1998, The Equality Act 2010 (including Public Sector Equality Duty).

 Arnbrook Primary School strives to respect and protect an individual's human rights when making decisions about them.
 Under the Human Rights Act, it is unlawful for our school to act in a way that is incompatible with certain specific convention rights.
 These being: